 The Insect Swarm plasmid has all the strengths of other projectile-based Plasmids and none of their weaknesses.
 It disorientates enemies longer than Electro Bolt and Incinerate!, and also does continuous damage over time like Incinerate! but can also be used with Winter Blast.
 When upgraded, the insect swarms can attack multiple enemies at once, and when fully upgraded enemies killed by bees become large bee-proximity mines that when approached by enemies will cause bees to come out of the body and attack them, kill them, then infest their corpse and repeat the process over.
 On top of all that individual swarms last over a minute, there also doesn't appear to be any limit on the amount you can spawn, and the icing on the cake is that bees are not bound by physics and can easily fly through walls.
 This leads to ENTIRE ADJACENT ROOMS being completely cleared of enemies before you even walk though the door.
 And the bees actually have very tiny hit boxes, meaning they will always stop large fireball style attacks making Houdini splicers and Big Sisters a complete joke as long as they aren't close enough for them to punch you.

 The Fountain of Youth tonic has your Eve restore when you're standing in running water.
-In Rapture.
+For those unfamiliar with the BioShock series, this game takes place in a ruined underwater city.
 It's hard to find somewhere this can't be hideously abused, as the Eve system has a quirk where having any amount of Eve in your bar allows you one shot with a Plasmid.
 Since your Eve refills with Fountain during the firing animation of the Plasmid, you're free to fire off anything but the level 3 element stream attacks as often as their attack animation allows, without ever having to use an EVE hypo.
 Combine this with Decoy 2 and watch enemies kill themselves without you ever lifting a finger; with Decoy 3, any enemy that does attack you has to do more damage than the enemies attacking the Decoys, since they heal you for every hit.
 Fighting anything yourself becomes more or less optional since spamming Decoys or Insect Swarms costs you absolutely nothing and is ludicrously effective.

-Security Command 3 (summon up to two powerful security bots) coupled with Hypnotize 3 (turn anything that isn't a Big Sister to fight on your side for up to five minutes, Big Daddies included) makes it more dangerous for you to fight yourself, as you risk getting caught in the crossfire.
+Security Command 2 (summon up to two security bots) coupled with Hypnotize 2 (turn a splicer to fight on your side) often makes it more dangerous for you to fight yourself, as you risk getting caught in the crossfire.
 Every time you lose a bot you can just summon another in two seconds, and every time your ally dies you can Hypnotize another.
+Upgrade to level 3 and the bots are nigh-indestructible, especially with dedicated tonics, and you can Hypnotize anything that isn't a Big Sister.
 While this has a massive EVE cost there are lots of tonics to mitigate that, including the aforementioned Fountain of Youth.